Online Resources & Tools

 AdvanceCT’s first sector snapshot including data and information about talent, real estate, access to capital, and industry strengths.
 Connecticut is the number 3 state for bioscience venture capital investment, number 4 in the nation for bioscience patents, and number 2 for academic bioscience R&D investment.

-State provided statistics describing a few of the reasons so many bioscience companies of all sizes are taking maximum advantage of the state’s dynamic intersection of intellectual capital and practical expertise.
+State-provided statistics describing a few of the reasons so many bioscience companies of all sizes are taking maximum advantage of the state’s dynamic intersection of intellectual capital and practical expertise.

 STATE RESOURCES

-Tools and resources for starting and managing a business including: information on licenses and permits, registering new employees, taxes, and customized checklists to guide you through starting a new business in Connecticut.
+Tools and resources for starting and managing a business, including information on licenses and permits, registering new employees, taxes, and customized checklists to guide you through starting a new business in Connecticut.

 Connecticut’s Official State Website with access to economic and community resources such as the CT Small Business Resource Center, the Small Business Resource Guide, Arts Funding Opportunities and Opportunity Zones.